aeternity/state-channel-demo/TUTORIAL.md

 The following utility functions implemented in demo shall be considered.
 - [checkIfChannelIsStillOpen](#checkIfChannelIsStillOpen)

-Demo code resides inside the `game-channel.service.js` file for the client, and the `bot.service.js` file for the server.
+The demo code resides inside the `game-channel.service.js` file for the client, and the `bot.service.js` file for the server.

 ```js
 async function reconnectChannel(channel,savedState) {